AXDOOMER/doom-vanille/README.md

 ## Source code

 Doom Vanille is based on [PCDoom](https://github.com/nukeykt/pcdoom), but was updated to [PCDoom2](https://github.com/nukeykt/PCDoom-v2/).

+Unlike the latter, no other tool than the Watcom compiler is necessary to compile it.

 ## Changes